-- For user interaction, clusters need to have a name - Names should capture the topic (semantic) of the cluster - Some possibilities - Chose term with highest TFIDF value in cluster - E.g. TF computed as average or considering all docs in cluster as one - Chose term with highest TFIDF value in cluster centre - Apply statistical test to find terms whose TFIDF distribution deviates the most between clusters - E.g: t-Test (assuming normal distribution), Kullback-Leibler divergence - Requires comparison of each cluster with each cluster for each term - Only possible when strict pre-filtering was applied - Report top-K token or top-K terms (by whatever method)
+- For user interaction, clusters need to have a name - Names should capture the topic (semantic) of the cluster - Some possibilities - Chose term (or n-gram) with highest TFIDF value in cluster - E.g. TF computed as average or considering all docs in cluster as one - Chose term with highest TFIDF value in cluster centre - Apply statistical method to find terms whose TFIDF distribution deviates the most between clusters - E.g. Chi2-Test, Kullback-Leibler divergence - Requires comparison of each cluster with each cluster for each term - Only possible when strict term-pre-filtering was applied - Report top-K token or top-K terms (by whatever method)